-Section 49 of this bill requires the Division to file with the court in a proceeding for the adoption of a minor child a written compliance report that reflects the Division's review of the petition for adoption and advises the court on whether the petitioner submitted complete and sufficient documentation relating to the petitioner's compliance with the inquiry and notice requirements and placement preferences.
-Section 49 requires the Division to adopt regulations providing a nonexhaustive description of the documentation that may be submitted to the court as evidence of such compliance and any other regulations for the preparation of such compliance reports that are necessary for the Division to carry out its duties.
+Section 49 of this bill requires the [Division] appropriate agency which provides child welfare services to file with the court in a proceeding for the adoption of a minor child a written compliance report that reflects the [Division's] agency's review of the petition for adoption and advises the court on whether the petitioner submitted complete and sufficient documentation relating to the petitioner's compliance with the inquiry and notice requirements and placement preferences.
+Section 49 requires the Division of Child and Family Services of the Department of Health and Human Services (hereinafter "Division") to adopt regulations providing a nonexhaustive description of the documentation that may be submitted to the court as evidence of such compliance and any other regulations for the preparation of such compliance reports that are necessary for [the Division] agencies which provide child welfare services to carry out [its] their duties.
 Section 49 also authorizes the Court Administrator to prepare and make available to the public certain forms and information to assist petitioners and to design and offer trainings to courts having jurisdiction over adoption matters.